-6.3.8 Color the background according to how spammy it is
+6.3.7 Color the background according to how spammy it is

 SpamSieve sets the colors of spam messages to reflect how spammy it thinks they are.
 The order, from most to least spammy, is: Blue, Gray, Purple, Red, Orange, Yellow.
 Good messages are left uncolored (with a white background).
 Thus, if you are skimming the Junk mailbox for false positives, pay the most attention to the yellow and orange messages.
-The Color the background according to how spammy it is setting lets you enable or disable colors for spam messages.
-With it disabled, all spam messages will have a white background color and brown text.
+The Color the background according to how spammy it is setting lets you enable or disable multiple colors for spam messages.
+With it disabled, all spam messages will be colored gray.
 To filter messages differently depending on their color, see the Move it to the Trash if the spam score is at least and Color Rules in Apple Mail sections.

-6.3.9 Filter spam messages in other mailboxes
+6.3.8 Filter spam messages in other mailboxes

 This makes it possible for SpamSieve to filter messages that other rules (either in Mail or on your mail server) moved out of the inbox.
 This is especially important when using the Mail extension, because Mail only sends new messages to the extension if they remain in the inbox after processing your Mail rules.
 With the Mail plug-in, this was not a concern because the SpamSieve rule was at the top of the list, so it was applied first.
 However, even with the plug-in, Mail does not apply rules to messages that were moved out of the inbox by a server rule or another device before they got to your Mac.
 With this option, it is possible for SpamSieve to filter all new messages, no matter where they are.
-(Please let Apple know if you would like Mail extensions to be able to directly filter messages in other mailboxes.)